Leonberg: History

 One of the most famous Württemberg witch trials in Leonberg took place in 1615 and involved Katharina Kepler, mother of the royal astronomer Johannes Kepler.
 Kepler's mother was nearly tortured to death in the cellars of the "Stonehouse" before being transferred to Güglingen, where she was subsequently released in October 1620.

 In 1846, the Leonberger dog breed was first successfully registered and named after the town.

-After the rise of the Nazis in 1933, a number of bloody street battles were fought between stormtrooper (Sturmabteilung) followers, mostly backed by residents from Leonberg who attacked supporters of the German communist party, mainly resident in Eltingen.
+After the rise of the Nazis in 1933, several bloody street battles were fought between stormtrooper (Sturmabteilung) followers, mostly backed by residents from Leonberg, who attacked supporters of the German communist party, mainly residents in Eltingen.
 In 1938, Eltingen – a staunchly proletarian community of small landowners - was finally merged with the more bourgeois Leonberg.

 Later the same year, the Engelberg Tunnel - Germany's first motorway tunnel - was completed.
 During the Second World War, the tunnel was used regularly for producing and storing aeroplane parts made by prisoners held in Leonberg concentration camp, an outlying camp belonging to Natzweiler-Struthof concentration camp in Alsace.
 The old tunnel was replaced by a new tunnel in the 1990s.
-Above the tunnel now stands a memorial to the people who died in Leonberg concentration camp.
+Above the tunnel now stands a memorial to the people who died in the Leonberg concentration camp.

 By 1961, the population of Leonberg passed 20,000.
 Boundary reforms in 1973 resulted in the rural districts of Leonberg being merged with the rural districts of Böblingen in the south and Enzkreis/Ludwigsburg in the north.
 Leonberg has existed in its current form since 1975.

 In 2004, Leonberg became one of the first communities in Germany to switch its office systems to Linux and start using freeware.